Raiders of the Lost Horcrux:

 In short, he needed to start Harry off at the head of the trail, (although why he couldn’t have simply told the boy, I don’t know) since he trusted that once Harry made the necessary connection of R.A.B. = Regulus Black, he would be able to follow up on it.
 But then that would have been no good unless they managed to retrieve whatever message Reggie might have left with the decoy.
 He was probably reasonably confident that Reggie had left a message of some sort.

 Of course, by then, Albus was on the point of staging his own exit; his health and his own time to deal with the issue had run out, forcing him to pass the job on to Harry.
-And, in the outside chance that he was magically constrained from telling Harry about Regulus Black, he had to introduce Reggie’s name and role into the hunt by some other means.
+And, he may very well not have been thinking clearly due to interference from the curse on his hand.
+In the outside chance that he was magically constrained from telling Harry about Regulus Black, he had to introduce Reggie’s name and role into the hunt by some other means.
 If this was the case, anyone who might be able to reveal Reggie’s part in the matter was no longer accessible to Harry.

 Of course there was also the chance that Albus was giving Harry the opportunity to spread the word of where the bloody army of Inferi was stashed to someone in authority, so they could go in there and clear it out before Voldemort brought them back online, too.